Dynamic Triggering Mechanisms for Event-Triggered Control: Triggering Mechanisms for Event-Triggered Control Systems

+where the locally Lipschtiz continuous $\mathcal K_\infty$ function $\beta$ and the reals $\sigma\in (0,1)$ and $\eta_0 \in \R_0^+$ are design parameters.
+Intuitively, $\eta$ can be regarded as a filtered value of $\sigma \alpha(\|x\|) - \gamma(\|e\|)$, where the filter (\ref{eq:s}) is possibly nonlinear if the function $\beta$ is nonlinear.
+The main intuition behind the proposed dynamic ETM is that for stability of the closed loop system, it is not needed that $\sigma \alpha(\|x\|) - \gamma(\|e\|)$ is always non-negative and it is sufficient that it is non-negative in average.
+This can be ensured by triggering events in such a way that $\eta$ remains non-negative for all time.
+Then, let us consider the ETM defined by the following rule:

 where $\theta \in \R_0^+$ is an additional design parameter.
+Let us remark that the static ETM (\ref{eq:static}) can be seen as a limit case of the dynamic ETM (\ref{eq:dynamic}) when $\theta$ goes to $+\infty$.

 In the following, we assume that for all $i\in \I$, $x(t_i)\ne 0$ (otherwise finite-time stabilization is obtained).
 Let us remark that such an assumption is implicitly made in~\cite{tabuada2007} where stability of the closed loop system is proved by analyzing the evolution of the ratio ${\|e(t)\|}/{\|x(t)\|}$.
-Then, we can state the following result:
+The following lemma states that $\eta$ remains non-negative for all time.